ezhulenev/ezhulenev.github.io/source/_posts/2014-10-20-comparables.markdown

 ### Data Model

-We use Cassandra to store all mentions, aggregates and recommendations.
-We use [Phantom DSL](https://github.com/websudos/phantom) for scala to define Cassandra schema and build services.
+We use [Cassandra](http://cassandra.apache.org/) to store all mentions, aggregates and final recommendations.
+We use [Phantom DSL](https://github.com/websudos/phantom) for scala to define schema and for most of Cassandra operations (spark integration is not yet supported in Phantom).

 {% codeblock lang:scala %}
 /**